alexismerola/CPE322/Lab 5/README.md

 # Lab 5 - Paho-MQTT
-#### In this lab, I explored how to implement MQTT-based messaging in Python using the Paho-MQTT library.
-MQTT (Message Queuing Telemetry Transport) is a lightweight, publish-subscribe communication protocol commonly used in IoT systems for sending data between devices.
-By using simple Python scripts, I set up both a publisher to transmit CPU usage data and a subscriber to receive and display that information in real time.
-This lab demonstrated how MQTT enables efficient and responsive communication between processes, simulating device-to-device messaging in a real-world IoT environment.
+#### This lab focused on setting up MQTT-based communication in Python using the Paho-MQTT library.
+MQTT, short for Message Queuing Telemetry Transport, is a lightweight protocol designed for efficient message exchange — a common need in Internet of Things (IoT) applications.
+In this exercise, I used two Python scripts: one to act as a publisher that sends real-time CPU usage data, and another to function as a subscriber that receives and displays that data.
+By successfully simulating this publish/subscribe model, the lab highlighted how MQTT can facilitate reliable, low-overhead messaging between devices or services in a distributed system.

 ### Install Paho-MQTT